Two critically poisoned by same nerve agent used in Sergei Skripal attack, police say

 "I do want to reassure the public, however, that there is no evidence that either the man or woman recently visited any of the sites that were decontaminated following the attempted murders of Sergei and Yulia Skripal," Basu said.

 In Salisbury, a supported housing complex for the homeless was cordoned off 840 feet from Zizzi's, the restaurant the Skripals dined at the evening they were poisoned.
-So too was Queen Elizabeth Gardens — a park just 1,300 feet from the location the Skripals were found collapsed.
+So, too, was Queen Elizabeth Gardens — a park just 1,300 feet from where the Skripals were found.

+Mike Wade, the director of health protection at the southwest branch of the government agency Public Health England, said in a statement Thursday that the risk to the public continued to be low.

 Amesbury is about five miles from Stonehenge, the prehistoric monument visited by more than a million people annually.